Sustainability Data

 • 6The number of minor incidents (visited the hospital but no treatment needed)

-• 1Hierarchy of controls: An approach for lowering risk to acceptable levels by priolitizing in order of elimination of source of risk, substituion of source of risk, engineering contorls, administrative controls, and personal protective equipment
+• 1Hierarchy of controls: An approach for lowering risk to acceptable levels by prioritizing in order of elimination of source of risk, substitution of source of risk, engineering controls, administrative controls, and personal protective equipment

 Source: The US National Institute for Occupational Safety and Health (NIOSH)